 12. Cook or bake something you’ve never had before.

 A great boredom buster is hanging out in the kitchen and making something yummy.
 So crack open your old cookbooks.
 (Ha!
 Kidding.
 Use Alexa or Pinterest.)
 And cook up a new recipe—maybe try your cake baking skills and then decide if you’d end up on a cooking competition for best baker, or Worst Cooks in America.
 Either way, dreaming about Food Network fame is exciting.

-Take a hike, bury “treasures” in the snow and try to find them, paint snow, or make fun snowmen.
-How about a whole family of snow “people,” or snow shaped animals, or snowmen who dab… your kids will have ideas.
+Take a hike, build a nature fort, bury “treasures” in the and try to find them, paint rocks, or see who can be the first to spot a certain type of bird or come up with the most creative use for a stick.
+Your kids will have ideas.
 Just let their imaginations go.

 Hashtags like #150hoursoutside motivate Facebookers and Instagramers to get some fresh air, no matter the weather.

 15. Write a letter.